authts/sample-keycloak-react-oidc-context/README.md

 ## Seeded data

-The `db/init` folder contains SQL files which are copied into the Postgres image and run on container startup.
-These SQL files do some customization of the `master` realm:
+The `db/init` folder contains SQL which is copied into the Postgres image and run on container startup.

+I didn't write this SQL by hand.
+Instead, I customized the `master` realm a tad, then dumped the data.
+See script `task_dump_kc_data.sh`

 ### Clients